 Lawrence Livermore National Laboratory (LLNL), located in Livermore, California, is a research and development facility for science and technology solutions to some of our nation's greatest challenges.
-Managed by Lawrence Livermore National Security, LLC, (LLNS), LLNL has an annual budget of nearly \$2.3 billion, and has almost 7,400 LLNS employees.
+Managed by Lawrence Livermore National Security, LLC, (LLNS), LLNL has an annual budget of nearly \$2.8 billion and has roughly 8,100 LLNS employees.
 It is largely funded by the Department of Energy's National Nuclear Security Administration.

-LLNL's economic impact in California manifests itself directly through its payroll to its employees, and through procurements awarded to companies operating within the state.
-The Laboratory stimulates commercial activity through the transfer of its technologies to licensees ranging from startups to established companies.
+LLNL's economic impact in California manifests through payroll to employees and procurements awarded to local companies.
+The Laboratory stimulates commercial activity through the transfer of its technologies to licensees ranging from startups to FORTUNE 500° companies.
 LLNL also develops research-based public-private partnerships to improve business access to world-class scientific capabilities to help them improve their technologies.

-In Fiscal Year 2019, LLNL awarded more than \$753 million in procurements to businesses, both in California and across the nation, for a broad range of products and services that support the Laboratory's overall mission.
-Over \$1.3 billion of products with LLNL technology inside were sold worldwide in the past 5 years.
-In addition, the Laboratory workforce's more than \$947 million payroll base directly contributes to the regional economy.
+In fiscal year 2021, LLNL awarded more than \$908 million in procurements to businesses, both in California and across the nation, for a broad range of products and services that support the Laboratory's overall mission.
+In the past five years, nearly \$1 billion worth of products containing LLNL technology have been sold worldwide.